LiliValGo/NLP-Analysis-of-UN-Climate-Change-Reports/README.md

-# NLP Analysis of UN Climate Change-Reports
+# Web Scraping and NLP for IPCC Climate Reports
-This project utilizes Natural Language Processing (NLP) techniques to analyze vast amounts of textual data within UN Climate Change Reports.
-By applying NLP, the project aims to extract valuable insights to shed light on critical aspects of climate change.
+This project combines web scraping and Natural Language Processing (NLP) to extract and analyze climate reports from the IPCC.
+The notebook includes steps to download PDF reports, parse content, and apply NLP techniques to derive insights from the data.

+## Project Overview
+This repository focuses on:
+1. **Web Scraping:** Automated extraction and downloading of multiple PDF reports from the IPCC website.

+2. **Data Processing:** Conversion and management of large PDF files, including validation and file existence checks.

+3. **Natural Language Processing (NLP):** Applying NLP to analyze textual content from climate reports, enabling data-driven insights.

+# Steps and tools

 ## 1. Data Extraction: